NVIDIA/warp/docs/modules/allocators.rst

 Release Threshold
 ^^^^^^^^^^^^^^^^^

 The memory pool release threshold determines how much reserved memory the allocator should hold on to before releasing it back to the operating system.
-For programs that frequenty allocate and release memory, setting a higher release threshold can improve the performance of allocations.
+For programs that frequently allocate and release memory, setting a higher release threshold can improve the performance of allocations.

 By default, the release threshold is set to 0.
 Setting it to a higher number will reduce the cost of allocations if memory was previously acquired and returned to the pool.